naingyeminn/clip-text-convert/README.md

 ###Zawgyi to Unicode

-- Copy the Zawgyi text
+- Copy the Zawgyi text.

 - Run the command "conv2uni" in terminal or press the shortcut key that you assigned.